Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 ### Reference materials
 If you are not familiar with Simulink modeling, you could take a look at [Simulink Onramp](https://www.mathworks.com/learn/tutorials/simulink-onramp.html) tutorial.

-If you are not familiar with general process of preparing a Simulink model for code generation, you could see
+If you are unfamiliar with the general process of preparing a Simulink model for code generation, you may refer to
 1. https://www.mathworks.com/help/ecoder/ug/standard-methods-to-prepare-a-model-for-code-generation.html
 2. https://www.mathworks.com/help/ecoder/product-fundamentals.html